SDE Hockey

-SDE Hockey are a Swedish ice hockey club in the Swedish Women's Hockey League (SDHL).
-They play in the Enebyberg area of Danderyd Municipality in Metropolitan Stockholm at Enebybergs Ishall.
+SDE Hockey are an ice hockey club in the Swedish Women's Hockey League (SDHL).
+They play at Enebybergs Ishall in the Enebyberg community of Danderyd Municipality in Metropolitan Stockholm.

 History

 The club was formed in 2007 from the merger of the ice hockey sections of Stocksunds IF, Danderyds SK, and Enebybergs IF, the initials of which form the club's name.

 The club first earned promotion to the SDHL in 2014.
 They have stayed in the league since, although were forced to play in the relegation series in each of their first five SDHL seasons.
 They made the quarter-finals for the first time in 2019–20 season.